kirillgerasimov/facial-heart-rate-monitor/readme.md

 Pay attention to the bottom part.
 There is a probability of any given frequency from 0 to 3 hz (180 bpm).
 Confidence score assigned to current measurement painted in yellow.

+You can see some movement in a frame and a marker trying to disrupt measurement.
+Filters managed to hold.

 Not all Main app processors were used in this app.